margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** pang, mourning, misery, agony, bereavement, melancholoy, woe, suffering
+**Word Associations:** pang, mourning, misery, agony, bereavement, melancholy, woe, suffering

 ## Visions ##
 What brilliance there is in the vision of the Lord who speaks to us through our third eye and gives us beautiful imagery, glimpses, and insights.